Alexandria Criminal Attorney

 However, anyone who is found guilty of soliciting prostitution from a minor faces a Class 6 felony charge.
 A Class 6 felony in Virginia is punishable by one to five years in prison or, at the discretion of the court or a jury, lesser penalties of up to 12 months in jail and/or a fine of up to $2,500.

-Many individuals unwittingly face reckless driving charges after committing a seemingly minor traffic infraction due to the fact that reckless driving offenses in Virginia are very ambiguous and include several different driving behaviors.
-Generally, reckless driving is considered driving a motor vehicle in a manner that is deemed to be reckless or endangers others’ health or property.
-Driving more than 20 miles per hour over the speed limit or driving more than 80 miles per hour in general are both classified as reckless driving by speed.
+Many individuals unknowingly face reckless driving charges after committing a seemingly minor traffic infraction due to the fact that reckless driving laws in Virginia are very ambiguous and include several different driving behaviors.
+Generally, reckless driving is considered driving a motor vehicle in a manner that is deemed to endanger others’ health or property.
+Specific instances of reckless driving includes driving more than 20 miles per hour over the speed limit or driving more than 80 miles per hour.
 Motorists may also find themselves facing reckless driving charges if they:

 - Pass an emergency vehicle that has its lights or siren on